Former abecedarian CC tutor (iijuan12), former history teacher, & currently a Christian homeschooling mama of 9 blessings

 - Allow children to each roll the silly voice die* & chant using that silly voice: Squeaky mouse voice, gorilla (beat chest), fish (flip lower lip with index finger), stick out your tongue and say it, butterfly whisper voice, & soldier voice. (*I use a foam die from the Dollar Tree, put stickers on it [so I can change out the voices], & write on the stickers.)

-- (*At home we’ll be learning the science sentence using the song & hand motions by Seth.)
+(*At home we’ll be learning the science sentence using the hand motions by Seth and the song by Home Video Variety Show.)

-• Explain that we’ll be spending 6 weeks on drawing, found in the Foundations Guide on p.
-81. The skills we learn can be fun to practice at home as well.
+- Explain that we’ll be spending 6 weeks on drawing, found in the Foundations Guide.
+The skills we learn can be fun to practice at home as well.
 There are 5 basic shapes that an artist looks for, uses, and builds upon.
 We remember them by using the word OiLs: O for circles, i for dots and line, L for angle lines, and S for curved lines.

 O - Circles- any round shape not colored in